 Are you thinking of becoming an entrepreneur?
 Great!
 Have you been thinking of becoming an entrepreneur for a long time?
 Even better!
-I hope that I can help you clarify if entrepreneurship is for you and, if so, how to start.
+I hope that I can help you clarify if entrepreneurship and innovation are for you and, if so, how to start.
 There are several reasons stopping people from becoming entrepreneurs as well as several causes why entrepreneurs/startups and innovations fail.
 I will explore these in later posts.
 Want to know what is stopping you from becoming an entrepreneur?
 Discover here.
 You will also learn about the main reasons why startups and SMEs fail.

 For now, I have decided to start by sharing the point of view of a good friend of mine and entrepreneur.

 Nuno Coelho Martins is Portuguese (just like yours truly) and has a vast experience and network within European and GCC countries.
 Nuno is shifting towards the investment world, but, at heart, he is a true serial entrepreneur.
 Focused on sustainable growth of ideas solving big problems.
 His footprint ranges from Europe to the MENA region.

 Nuno’s track record includes:

 - Technology Pioneers Community Relations Manager for the World Economic Forum